KravitzLabDevices/FED1/FED-Python-scripts/readme.txt

 All scripts accept csv files, where the first coulmn is a timestamp: %m/%d/%Y %H:%M:%S, and second column is "Pellet Count".
-It is not necessary to remove headers in the FED's raw file, but it might be necessary to change the first column's cell format in excel to "Custom", and save it as "Type": m/d/yyyy h:mm:ss, before running the scripts.
+It is not necessary to remove headers from the FED's raw file, but it might be necessary to change the first column's cell format in excel to "Custom", and save it as "Type": m/d/yyyy h:mm:ss, before running the scripts.